settings123/documentationSite/src/pages/Stripe.md

 ## Preliminaries

-First, we will probably want to install the Stripe CLI.
+First, we will probably want to install the Stripe CLI: ```brew install stripe/stripe-cli/stripe```
 Then we will define the pricing model using the CLI or the Dashboard.
-We will most-likely just need a single fixed-price service.
+(We will most-likely just need a single fixed-price service).

-User Registers
+## User Registers

 We will create a checkout session that will call into one of our Vapor routes.
-	•	The frontend will pass in the price ID (which we get from the pricing model)
+	•	The frontend will pass in the `price ID` (which we get from the pricing model)
-	•	success_url: Where to send the user after they complete the payment.
+	•	`success_url`: Where to send the user after they complete the payment.
-	⁃	We might append the session ID to the success_url
+	⁃	We might append the `session ID` to the `success_url`
-	•	cancel_url: Where to send the user if they cancel the payment.
+	•	`cancel_url`: Where to send the user if they cancel the payment.

-After the subscription signup succeeds, the customer is directed to the success_url, which initiates a checkout.session.completed webhook.
+After the subscription signup succeeds, the customer is directed to the `success_url`, which initiates a `checkout.session.completed` webhook.

-There may also be some sort of user ID
+There may also be some sort of `user ID`.

 ## User Pays